-- third parties where we are under a duty to disclose your personal data to comply with any legal obligation, or to appropriate regulators or other law enforcement organisations;
+Third parties where we are under a duty to disclose your personal data to comply with any legal obligation, or to appropriate regulators or other law enforcement organizations

 If your personal data is to be shared with any other third parties, we will take steps to protect your personal data.

-Where you provide us with special category data, we may use such data on an anonymised basis for the purposes of monitoring and producing anonymised reports, including for the purposes of our reporting on equality, diversity and inclusion.
+Where you provide us with special category data, we may use such data on an anonymized basis for the purposes of monitoring and producing anonymized reports, including for the purposes of our reporting on equality, diversity, and inclusion.
 However, we shall obtain your consent for such processing.

 We are not allowed to process your personal data unless we have a legal basis for doing so.